Miko-Explorer/GROUP-3_2DSA2-Air-Quality-Dashboard/README.md

-# GROUP-3_2DSA2-Air-Quality-Index-Dashboard
+# Air Quality Index Dashboard
-**DSA4154 Group 3 - Automated AQI Monitoring System of 17 cities in Metro Manila Philippines**
+**Automated AQI Monitoring System of 17 cities in Metro Manila Philippines**
 * This project provides a real-time data pipeline that scrapes Air Quality Index data for 17 cities in Metro Manila.
 * The data is processed via GitHub Actions, stored in Google Sheets, & visualized through a live Tableau Dashboard.
 * To add, the project follows a "Serverless" architecture to ensure 24/7 updates without manual effort.

 ---

-## The Data Pipeline
+## ⚙️The Data Pipeline
 **The project follows a "Serverless" architecture to ensure 24/7 updates without manual effort:**
 1. **Scrape:** Python scripts extract pollutant data (PM2.5, PM10, O3, NO2) from AccuWeather.
 2. **Automate:** GitHub Actions triggers the script every hour.